noseapp/noseapp/docs/app.rst

 Register suites
 ---------------

-Application must know about suites.
-Register suites is required procedure for your application.
+Suite like single blueprint and application don't know about him, so, register suites is required procedure.
 There are several ways...

 ::